MatanKaufman1/hello_world_azure/README.md

     Monitor the pipeline status in Azure DevOps.

-NuGet Package Details
+5. NuGet Package Details

-The generated NuGet package is:
+The NuGet package details are:

     Name: feed-matan
     Version: 1.0.{BuildId}-{SourceBranchName}

 Packages are uploaded to the Azure Artifacts feed specified in the pipeline.
-Troubleshooting
+6. Troubleshooting
 Common Issues

     Pipeline Fails on NuGet Restore:
-        Ensure the NuGet feed is configured correctly in nuget.config.
+        Ensure the NuGet feed is correctly configured in nuget.config.
     SonarQube Issues:
         Verify the SonarQube server URL and credentials.
     Email Notifications Fail:
         Check the Gmail username, password, and SMTP configuration.

 Useful Commands

-    Run the application locally:
+Run the Application Locally

 cd src
 dotnet run

-Restore dependencies:
+Restore Dependencies

 dotnet restore

-Contributions

-Feel free to open issues or create pull requests to improve this project.
-License

-This project is licensed under the MIT License.
  Acknowledgments
     Azure DevOps
     SonarQube
     NuGet

-### Key Highlights:
-- The `README.md` file provides a clear overview of the project and its CI/CD pipeline.
-- Includes instructions on prerequisites, how to use the pipeline, and troubleshooting steps.
-- Provides details on the NuGet package generated by the pipeline.

-Feel free to adjust the content to better fit your project's specific needs!